shagufta24/brain_tumor_detection/README.md

-# 🧠 Brain Tumor Detection in MRI Scans
+# 🧠 Brain Tumor Detection in MRI Scans using Deep Neural Networks

 A deep learning-based computer vision project that detects the presence of brain tumors from MRI scan images.
 The model classifies images into two categories: **Tumor** (`yes`) and **No Tumor** (`no`).
 This repository includes data preprocessing, augmentation, CNN-based modeling, transfer learning, and performance evaluation.